nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 # Fermat P2P Network V1 Development Bounty

 ### Introduction
-The main objective of this bounty is to create a real P2P network between the Fermat Servers.
-In this first approach we'll create the first version of a Network Node.
+The main objective of this bounty is to create a decentralized P2P network between the Fermat Servers.
+In this first approach we'll create the first version of a Network Node and the second version of the Network Client.
 This Network Node will have all the features needed to the interaction of the peers.

 ### Glosary